qasimbsf24003897/Clarify-AI/README.md

 - The **Open Source Community** for creating incredible libraries and resources that made this project possible.
 ## 📄 License

 This project is licensed under the MIT License.
-See the LICENSE.md file for details.
+See [LICENSE.md](./LICENSE.md) for details.